Install

 The easiest way to start a new project using ts

 When using the template repository, you will not need to manually create configuration files yourself.
-However, you should still read through the Configuration Files and Running Scripts sections of the documentation to learn how to use ts
+However, you should still read through the and sections of the documentation to learn how to use ts

 effectively.